surforg/TezosWalletProvider/README.md

 ### 🏆 GetMatchResults

-**Description:** Use this to get game histories.
+**Description:** Use this to get match results.
-- **Returns:** List of Game History, ordered in descending order.
+- **Returns:** List of match results, ordered in descending order.
 Meaning, the 0th index is the most recent match.
 - **Usage:**
     ```csharp
     var matchResults = await SurfApi.GetMatchResults();